NYU-DiffusionMRI/SMI/README.md

 For more details please look at our recent publication: [Reproducibility of the Standard Model of diffusion in white matter on clinical MRI systems, (2022), ArXiv](https://arxiv.org/), or Section 3 in this review by [Novikov et al. (2018)](https://doi.org/10.1002/nbm.3998).

 #### Assumptions in a nutshell
-- Sufficient coarse-graining for Gaussian diffusion at the compartment level (thus, no time-dependence)
+- Sufficient coarse-graining for Gaussian diffusion at the fiber bundle level (thus, no time-dependence)
+- All fiber bundles inside a voxel have the same microstructural properties
-- Negligible water exchange between compartments
+- Negligible water exchange between compartments in a bundle
-- No assumptions on compartments' diffusivities
+- No assumptions on the fibre bundle's diffusivities
 - No assumptions on the functional form of the ODF

-Note that this model does not apply to gray matter, where exchange and the presence of soma cannot be ignored.
+_Note that this model does not apply to gray matter, where exchange and the presence of soma cannot be ignored._

 <br>